rancher/elemental/docs/architecture.md

 ## RancherOS Operator

-RancherOS v2 includes an operator that is responsible for managing OS upgrades and assiting with secure device onboarding (SDO).
+RancherOS v2 includes an operator that is responsible for managing OS upgrades and managing a secure device inventory to assist with zero touch provisioning.

 ## openSUSE Leap

 RancherOS v2 is based off of openSUSE Leap.
-There is no specific tie in to openSUSE beyond that RancherOS assumes the underlying distribution is based on systemd.
+There is no specific dependency on openSUSE beyond that RancherOS assumes the underlying distribution is based on systemd.
 We choose openSUSE for obvious reasons, but beyond that openSUSE Leap provides a stable layer to build upon that is well